Pawan Hans: Jal Hans

 Pawan Hans jointly owns Jal Hans, India's first amphibious aircraft service with the Andaman and Nicobar Islands Administration.

 Accidents and incidents

-On 13 January 2018, a helicopter with ONGC staff on board crashes in Mumbai, all bodies includes 5 ONGC officers and 2 pilots recovered.

 In 2011, PHHLs operations in the North Eastern States of India came under serious public criticism due to safety issues.
 After the crash that killed the Chief Minister of Arunachal Pradesh Dorjee Khandu and five others, it operations in the North East region were suspended and DGCA was asked to conduct safety audit of the company.
 The operations were resumed in January 2013.
 But yet another accident took place on 4 August 2015 killing 3 people on board, including an IAS officer.